Have you ever had those moments where you felt attacked in every direction, like you were in a battle of sorts, but you weren’t sure what to do?

 Here’s a sample of one of the daily prayers I pray for my family:

-Are you unsure if you’re battle is spiritual or natural?
+Are you unsure if your under spiritual attacks?

-She shares some great thoughts on what could be a spiritual attack in your life.
-One that I really relate to was #7- Everything Starts Going Wrong.
+I recently read a post by Redemptions Touch where she shares some great thoughts on what could be a spiritual attack in your life.
+One that I really related to was #7- Everything Starts Going Wrong.
 She says,

 You are trying to get the family to church this morning but everything is going wrong.
 The hair dryer quit working, the kids are fighting, the zipper broke on your husbands pants, the dog threw up on the new carpet and now the car won’t start.